It’s a question commonly asked before the start of meetings, training, town halls, and other events at work:

 A video CMS, or video content management system, solves some of the biggest challenges businesses face when it comes to using video to share presentations, conversations, and other information.

-Like a secure and private YouTube for your sensitive internal videos, a video CMS makes it easy to share everything you record at work throughout your entire organization.
+A private and secure alternative to YouTube for your sensitive internal videos, a video CMS is the solution you need to easily share everything you record at work throughout your entire organization.

 Here’s how Panopto’s industry-leading video CMS puts video to work for your business without creating extra work for you: